 The Northern Territory Government and Tourism NT are working to develop Darwin as a distinctive cruise destination as part of the Tourism Vision 2020 strategy to grow the Northern Territory's tourism industry.

-For more information on the cruise ship market in the Northern Territory, download the Cruise Ships In Focus 2012-13 report.
+For more information on the cruise ship market in the Northern Territory, download the cruise ship industry sector profile for the financial year 2017-18.

 Darwin Cruise Study

 The Darwin Cruise Ship Passenger study was conducted by Tourism NT and Tourism Research Australia during the 2014-15 season to capture information that provides a greater understanding of the economic value of the cruise ship industry to Darwin as well as the satisfaction of passengers and crew while they were here

 During the cruise season, Tourism NT and Tourism Top End regularly report which ships will be arriving in Darwin and what their passenger loads are, so that tourism and retail businesses can maximise the opportunities presented by the resulting influx of visitors.
 For information on how to work with the cruise ship industry, please contact [email protected]

 Key highlights for the Northern Territory will be Ponant's Le Laperouse cruising between Darwin and Broome in 2019, Coral's Coral Adventurer will debut in April 2019 and the MSC Magnifica will visit Darwin in 2020 with over 3200 passengers.

 You can find the most up to date cruise ship schedule here

 (then click on “Cruise Ships” in the menu on the left of the page which opens up).